-The student has full responsibility for ensuring all copies of the dissertation are correct in content and form, and submitting the final dissertation to ProQuest.
+The student has full responsibility for ensuring all copies of the dissertation are correct in content and form and submitting the final dissertation to ProQuest.
 Instructions for submitting to ProQuest can be found here.
-Please note that, if the ProQuest administrator must return the dissertation for revisions more than twice, there may be a charge for each additional review.
+Please note that, after five returns for revision by the ProQuest administrator, the program Director reserves the right to defer graduation until the student has successfully passed the formatting review.
+Further, ProQuest revisions not submitted by required deadlines are subject to graduation deferment